Harvard-IACS/PINNS_course/index.markdown

 # Course Introduction

 Welcome!
-The objective of this course is to serve as a 'refresher' for fundamental concepts in math, statistics, and programming required to undertake a course in machine learning, data science, or AI similar to Harvard's CS109a (Data Science 1) or an equivalent course.
+Dive deep into the intricate world of Physics-Informed Neural Networks (PINNs) with our comprehensive course.
+This program is meticulously crafted to bridge the gap between traditional differential equations and the ever-evolving domain of neural networks.
+Perfect for those acquainted with machine learning and eager to apply these concepts to differential equations.

-The Bedrock course consists primarily of pre-recorded lectures and tutorial videos with accompanying coding exercises and quizzes for self-assessment.
+Our PINNs course will have live lectures, hands-on coding exercises, and quizzes designed for thorough self-assessment.

-Participation is entirely optional and you can progress through the material at your own pace.
-This course will have no effect on any grades nor on your standing within your program.

-As you progress in your learning journey, our friendly teaching staff will be here to support you through the course discussion forum as well as live online office hours.
+Throughout your journey, our dedicated teaching team stands ready to guide and support, answering queries on our course discussion forum and during live online office hours.

-You can use the sign-up form linked above to request access to the course.
-Once approved, you'll receive an email with further instructions.
+To embark on this enlightening experience, simply fill out the sign-up form provided.
+Once your request is approved, an email containing further directions awaits you.
+Let's unravel the mysteries of PINNs together!

 <center>
 <div style="display: inline-block; text-decoration: none; border-style: solid; border-color #872222; padding: 10px 20px; margin: 10px 0; cursor: pointer;">
-The course kicks off with a live zoom session on Thursday, June 15 at 10:30 AM EST.  We hope you can join this kick-off event, but don't worry if you can't!</div>
+The course kicks off with a live zoom session on XX at XX AM EST.  We hope you can join this kick-off event, but don't worry if you can't!</div>
 </center>

 To make the learning experience enjoyable and engaging, we will be rewarding students who excel in completing quizzes/exercises and actively participate in the forum with special awards.
 On July 15, we will host a live session with the teaching staff to discuss progress, answer questions, and announce the mid-summer winners.
 These winners will receive exclusive Bedrock t-shirts.